 Top Demand Trades

-According to B.C.’s Labour Market Outlook, a variety of industries are expected to have thousands of job openings in the skilled trades over the coming years.
-Many of these occupations may require on-the-job training and in-class training as a prerequisite, and offer excellent earning potential.
+According to B.C.’s Labour Market Outlook: 2023 Edition (pdf), a variety of industries are expected to have over 85,000 job openings in the skilled trades over the next 10 years.
+These occupations require on-the-job training and in-class training and offer excellent earning potential.

-You’ll find the Labour Market Outlook 2018 edition’s ten trades occupations with the largest number of job openings below.
-Learn more about each of these trades, including education, training and qualification requirements; annual earnings; the annual employment growth rate; and so much more.
+See the 15 trades with the largest number of job openings below.
+Learn more about each of these trades, including education, training and qualification requirements, annual earnings, the annual employment growth rate, and so much more.

 Discover how you can participate in B.C.’s growing economy and begin your journey toward a rewarding career in the skilled trades.